Patient information: Pelvic floor muscle exercises (Beyond the Basics)

 Urinary incontinence and pelvic organ prolapse associated with pregnancy and childbirth

-Treatment and prevention of urinary incontinence in women
+Treatment of urinary incontinence in women

 The following organizations also provide reliable health information.